stepanzabelin/clirio/README.md

 cli.execute();
 ```

-Modules can be instantiated to support dependency injection
+Modules can be instantiated to apply dependency injection

 ```ts
 cli.setModules([